Development Guidance on Endangered Species*

 For land west of IH-35, landowners may review the detailed mitigation fee zone maps online or in hard copy format at Travis County's Development Permit office.
 These maps illustrate mitigation fee zones in the western half of the County and are provided to help landowners determine if endangered species may be present on their property.

-The Development Permit office is located on the 8th floor of the Executive Office Building at 411 West 13th Street and is available 8:30 4:00, M-F. Landowners may also make an appointment with Travis County's BCCP Staff for additional information.
+The Development Permit office is located on the 5th floor of 700 Lavaca Street, Austin, Texas.
+Regular business hours are Monday through Friday, 8:30 am to 4:00 pm.
+Landowners may also make an appointment with us for additional information.

 By federal law, it is a landowner’s responsibility to comply with the Endangered Species Act.
 Landowners with habitat on their property may address their endangered species issues in one of two ways: